 In case of loss, the remaining balance on the card can be transferred to a new card at a City Facility (listed above).
 You can easily purchase more rides online with a credit card and track your balance.

-The Clairmont Fas Gas, Sexsmith Town Office, Shoppers Drug Mart at Prairie Mall, and the New Horizon Co-op does not have the technology in place to reload passes onto SUPERPASS cards; however, they can be reloaded at any of the City locations listed above or online at https://superpass.cityofgp.com.
+The City of Grande Prairie facilities listed above are the only locations with the technology in place to reload the SUPERPASS cards with additional funds; however, they can be reloaded at any of the City locations listed above or online at https://superpass.cityofgp.com.

 No, the County Connector is a separate system from Grande Prairie Transit.
 If you want to ride the transit within the City of Grande Prairie, you will need to pay a separate fare to Grande Prairie Transit.
 As the two systems are separate, they have separate funding sources and fare systems.

-Phase One runs Monday to Friday excluding statutory holidays with operations beginning at 6:40 a.m. in the City of Grande Prairie and ending at 7:25 p.m. in the City of Grande Prairie.
-The hours of operation for Phase Two will be made available as they are confirmed.
+Phase One runs Monday to Friday with operations beginning at 6:40 a.m. in the City of Grande Prairie and ending at 7:25 p.m. in the City of Grande Prairie.

 Expanding the service to include evenings, weekends and holidays will incur additional costs beyond the funding available, so there is no plan to expand the hours of operation at this time.
 However, we will be monitoring and evaluating the program and may make changes based on community needs and the financial feasibility.

 We recommend that transit users arrive at the bus stop five minutes before the scheduled departure time, as the bus leaves will leave the stop at the scheduled time.

 All participating municipalities will be maintaining their bus routes as a priority, so at this time, no contingency routes are required.